 Have you ever noticed how those who practice martial arts turn out to be the calmest and the most peaceful?
 Known to develop discipline, improve concentration, and build confidence, martial art is not just a fitness routine, but a system that includes philosophy, traditions, and spiritual practice.
 If you feel like being a passive spectator is no longer enough, take action!
-Check our list of venues for martial arts and boxing in Macau and choose what fits your needs!
+Check out our list of venues for martial arts and boxing in Macau and choose what fits your needs.

 An integral part of Brazilian culture, capoeira is a practice that is based on fight, dance, movement, and rhythm.
 It was created in the 17th century by African slaves brought by the Portuguese to Brazil.
 Some historians claim that the dance-like style movements appeared as the slaves had to disguise the combat training from the plantation owners.
-It is much more than just combat practice.
+So it is much more than just combat practice.
 A cultural phenomenon recognized by UNESCO, capoeira includes traditions, music, and an international community.
 Unlike other combat practices, capoeira is about avoiding attacks, moving away from them, and fooling the opponent rather than blocking them.
 However, it can be different depending on a particular capoeira style or school.

 Axe Capoeira Rua do Minho 229, Macau, www.facebook.com/axecapoeiramacau

 Muay Thai at Life Project

 It is safe to say that Muay Thai is one of the most popular combat sports in Macau.
 Naturally, several local gyms and organizations have certified trainers to teach the Thai national sport.
 The “art of eight limbs” is a full-body workout that improves strength, stamina, and hip mobility.